Lisin: Later reinterpretation

 In various esoteric texts, an association between Lisin and fire and burning developed.
 An explanatory text, referred to as The Weapon Name Exposition by Alasdair Livingstone, includes an invented Akkadian etymology of Lisin's name.
-The deity, in this case treated as male, is described as "he who burns with fire" and "he who burns on an offering," relying on the use of the first sign of the name to write the verb qalû, "to burn," and the second one to represent the nouns izi and išātu, "fire."
-A third explanation of the name provided, "the handsome one, the burning one," relies on explaining the first sign as banû, and on treating izi, the value previously established for the second one as analogous to qalû.
+The deity, in this case treated as male, is described as "he who burns with fire" and "he who burns on an offering", relying on the use of the first sign of the name to write the verb qalû, "to burn," and the second one to represent the nouns izi and išātu, "fire".
+A third explanation of the name provided, "the handsome one, the burning one", relies on explaining the first sign as banû, "to be beautiful", and on treating izi, the value previously established for the second sign, as analogous to qalû.

-According to Markhan Geller, an Udug Hul incantation in which Lisin, in this text referred to as a goddess, appears when ingredients needed for the ritual are cooked might also depend on the association with fire.
-The fact that an esoteric text which equates deities with various materials and objects assigns white fumes to Lisin is also presumed to depend on a similar invented etymology.
+According to Markham J. Geller, an Udug Hul incantation in which Lisin, in this text referred to as a goddess, appears when ingredients needed for the ritual are cooked might also depend on the association with fire.
+The fact that an esoteric text which equates deities with various materials and objects assigns "white fumes" to Lisin is also presumed to depend on a similar invented etymology.
+In incantations, Lisin could be associated with a variety of other materials, including hūlu and kibrītu, both presumed to be minerals, horn of the gazelle, and medicinal plants ninû, azupiru, and sahlû.

 In Mesopotamian astronomy

-In Mesopotamian astronomy, the name of Lisin was the designation of the star known today as α Scorpionis.
-First references to it are known from texts from the first millennium BCE.
+In the first millennium BCE in Mesopotamian astronomy Lisin's name came to be used as the designation of the star known today as Antares (α Scorpionis).
 Based on the fact that the star could also be referred to as "the breast of the scorpion" (mulGABA GIR2.TAB), Gabriella Spada argues that Lisin herself was at some point associated with scorpions.
 The compendium MUL.APIN states that praying to the star Lisin when it was visible in the sky could secure good luck as long as all members of the petitioner's household were woken up to partake.
 According to Hermann Hunger, despite the origin of its name, the star was associated with Nabu.